TechNejad/ml-project_beijing-air-quality/README.md

 # Beijing Air Quality – A Machine Learning Project

-🚧 **Work in Progress**
+**Work in Progress**
 This repository documents an ongoing machine learning project analyzing air pollution in Beijing (2010–2014).
-It is being developed as part of Fundamentals of Machine Learning course as part of the Master's of Artificial Intelligence For Sustainable Societies.
+It is being developed as part of the Fundamentals of Machine Learning course as part of the Master's of Artificial Intelligence for Sustainable Societies.

 ---